-Cash and cash equivalents of \$184.5 million as of 2019 year end increased \$43.6 million from 2018 year-end levels primarily due to: (i) \$754.3 million of cash from collections of finance receivables; (ii) \$674.6 million of cash generated from operations, net of \$40.0 million of discretionary cash contributions to the company's domestic pension plans; (iii) \$51.4 million of cash proceeds from stock purchase and option plan exercises; and (iv) \$17.6 million of net proceeds from other short-term borrowings.
-These increases in cash and cash equivalents were partially offset by: (i) the funding of \$841.9 million of new finance receivables; (ii) the repurchase of 1,495,000 shares of the company's common stock for \$238.4 million; (iii) dividend payments to shareholders of \$216.6 million; (iv) the funding of \$99.4 million of capital expenditures; and (v) the funding of \$38.6 million for acquisitions.
+Cash and cash equivalents of \$923.4 million as of 2020 year end increased \$738.9 million from 2019 year-end levels primarily due to: (i) \$1,008.6 million of cash generated from operations; (ii) \$750.3 million of cash from collections of finance receivables; (iii) \$489.9 million of net proceeds from the 2050 Notes; and (iv) \$55.8 million of cash proceeds from stock purchase and option plan exercises.
+These increases in cash and cash equivalents were partially offset by: (i) the funding of \$835.0 million of new finance receivables; (ii) dividend payments to shareholders of \$243.3 million; (iii) \$187.2 million of net repayments on other short-term borrowings; (iv) the repurchase of 1,109,000 shares of the company's common stock for \$174.3 million; (v) the funding of \$41.5 million for acquisitions.

-Of the \$184.5 million of cash and cash equivalents as of 2019 year end, \$166.8 million was held outside of the United States.
+Of the \$923.4 million of cash and cash equivalents as of 2020 year end, \$262.7 million was held outside of the United States.
 Snap-on maintains non-U.S. funds in its foreign operations to: (i) provide adequate working capital; (ii) satisfy various regulatory requirements; and/or (iii) take advantage of business expansion opportunities as they arise.
-Although the Tax Act generally eliminates U.S. federal taxation on dividends from foreign subsidiaries, such dividends may still be subject to state income taxation and foreign withholding taxes.
+Although the Tax Cuts and Jobs Act ("Tax Act") generally eliminated U.S. federal taxation on dividends from foreign subsidiaries, such dividends may still be subject to state income taxation and foreign withholding taxes.
 Snap-on periodically evaluates its cash held outside the United States and may pursue opportunities to repatriate certain foreign cash amounts to the extent that it can be accomplished in a tax efficient manner.

-Trade and other accounts receivable - net of \$694.6 million as of 2019 year end increased \$2.0 million from 2018 year-end levels primarily due to a total of \$3.2 million of receivables related to the Power Hawk and Cognitran acquisitions, partially offset by \$1.1 million of unfavorable foreign currency translation.
-Days sales outstanding (trade and other accounts receivable - net as of the respective period end, divided by the respective trailing 12 months sales, times 360 days) was 67 days at both 2019 and 2018 year ends.
+Trade and other accounts receivable - net of 640.7 million as of 2020 year end decreased 53.9 million from 2019 year-end levels primarily due to the impact of lower sales volume as a result of the COVID-19 pandemic and collections of amounts due, partially offset by 5.1 million of receivables related to acquisitions and 13.0 million of foreign currency translation.
+Days sales outstanding (trade and other accounts receivable - net as of the respective period end, divided by the respective trailing 12 months sales, times 360 days) was 64 days and 67 days at the respective 2020 and 2019 year ends.

-The current portions of net finance and contract receivables of \$630.8 million as of 2019 year end compared to \$616.8 million at 2018 year end.
-The long-term portions of net finance and contract receivables of \$1,463.6 million as of 2019 year end compared to \$1,419.3 million at 2018 year end.
-The combined \$58.3 million increase in net current and long-term finance and contract receivables over 2018 year-end levels is primarily due to continued growth of the company's financial services portfolio and \$4.4 million of foreign currency translation.
+The current portions of net finance and contract receivables of \$642.7 million as of 2020 year end compared to \$630.8 million at 2019 year end.
+The long-term portions of net finance and contract receivables of \$1,511.0 million as of 2020 year end compared to \$1,463.6 million at 2019 year end.
+The combined \$59.3 million increase in net current and long-term finance and contract receivables over 2019 year-end levels is primarily due to continued growth of the company's financial services portfolio and \$12.0 million of foreign currency translation.